userdw/Arduino_101_Starter_Kit/README.md

 # [ENGLISH] Arduino 101 Starter Kit
 This repository has been created as the companion for Arduino 101 Starter Kit.
-Arduino 101 Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the feature of Intel's SoC chip (Intel® Curie™), which is embedded as the main processor on Arduino 101 board.
+Arduino 101 Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the features offered by Intel's SoC chip (Intel® Curie™), which is embedded as the main processor on Arduino 101 board.
 For more information about each products please visit links below:
 * [Arduino 101 Starter Kit](http://digiwarestore.com/en/) - Arduino 101 Starter Kit's product page
 * [Arduino/Genuino 101](https://www.arduino.cc/en/Main/ArduinoBoard101) - Arduino/Genuino 101 as the main development board